cjc0013/sqlalchemy/.ouroboros/README.md

 # SQLAlchemy option integration - 2026-07-28

 **ONGOING WORK IN PROGRESS.
 IF YOU ARE LOOKING AT THIS NOW, IT IS NOT YET FINISHED.
 PLEASE WAIT UNTIL IT IS FINISHED TO JUDGE.
 THANK YOU.
-IT SHOULD BE FINISHED SOMETIME TODAY.**
+IT SHOULD BE FINISHED SOMETIME SOON.**

 This fork publishes a reviewable option set.
 It does not claim upstream acceptance and it does not create or link upstream pull requests, issues, comments, or reviewer mentions.